AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/agent-management.md

    ![](assets/agent-management-2.png)

+   >[!NOTE]
+   >
+   >Don't see an agent you _just_ added?
+It could take up to two hours for them to appear here after adding them in the Adobe Admin console.

 ## Teams {#teams}

 Admins can create teams of agents to facilitate ease of routing to specific groups of sales agents.